Information for parents and guardians

 - Your child’s teacher will tell your child where to drop off their samples at school/college

 - Your child should take their sample to school/college with them on the day they have been told to by their teacher.
-There will be a large plastic box for your child to put their sample into on their way into the school/college building.
+There will be a large plastic box for your child to deposit their sample on the way into the school or college building.

 - Please ask your child to place their sample in the box carefully, without touching anyone else’s bag.
 If for any reason your child is absent from school/college on the day of their sample, don’t worry, they can provide a sample on the next collection day – your school/college can advise when this is.